yrwq/dotfiles/README.md

 	- `Alt + j`: decrease font size
 	- `Alt + l`: follow url
 	- `Alt + o`: copy url

+## Misc

+For the colors, i use [flavours](https://github.com/Misterio77/flavours), a [base16](https://github.com/chriskempson/base16) colorscheme builder/manager.
+The program uses templates and schemes to theme my entire desktop with one command.
+I made a tiny bash script (`.local/bin/chth`), so i can choose a theme with rofi and apply it.

 # Gallery